QCMX/qcmx.github.io/README.md

 To do:

-  * Present research as feature column
+  * Email obfuscation
+  * GDPR, legal notice
   * Page descriptions for SEO

 # Editing